 Its velcro paper attachment mechanism allows for easy paper changes, but bolt-on paper can be used too.

 The belt is adjustable; just push the unit forward or back to adjust the tension.

-An Overview of the Clarke Super 7R Edger
+An Overview of the American Sander (formerly Clarke) Super 7R Edger

 This is a traditional edger, so it doesn’t have the same low sanding profile of the toekick-oriented Elan edger.

 Like the Elan, the Super 7R features an integrated dust collection system––something that a lot of competing edgers lack.

 The 7R has a newer style dust stack to attach a bag or vacuum hose.
 The hose is attached easily via

 a plastic rubber cuff, and the attachment rotates 210 degrees so you can swivel it in and out of closets and other tight spaces with ease.

 Its vulcanized rubber pad has an incorporated paper retaining screw and washer.
 Unlike the Elan edger, the Super 7R is only compatible with bolt-on paper.